-An Information evening is conducted when the children enter the Nursery, Pre-Reception and Reception classes.
+An Information evening is conducted when the children enter the Reception class.
 All relevant items of information are discussed and handbooks containing useful information are distributed or sent by email prior to the Information evening.

 Key Person Policy

 When the child enters the setting they will be assigned a Key Person who will be introduced to the parents.
 The child's Key Person will be there to support and monitor the child and to offer advice, support and guidance to the parents.
 The Key Person will form a reciprocal commitment with the family.